emailtovamos/deploy-game/Readme.md

 Test:

 A test might be to check if setting a highscore gets reflected while you try to get the highscore.
+CircleCI can be included with this test.
+Also to deploy to Google Cloud.

 Backend: